pingidentity/pingidentity-devops-getting-started/00-docker-standalone/README.md

 # Docker Standalone
-The objective of this directory is to demonostrate how to use the docker images in the PingIndentity lineup on Docker, independent of any other framework.
+The objective of this directory is to demonostrate how to use the docker images in the PingIndentity lineup, independent of any other framework.
 It should be a journey, completed step-by-step in the order of the sub-directories names.

 ## Contents